What is Crypto Staking: A Beginner's Guide

-The IRS is yet to provide specific guidelines for taxing crypto staking.
+The IRS has yet to provide specific guidelines for taxing crypto staking.
 However, general tax guidelines treat staking rewards as income.
 Therefore, you must report income tax on staking rewards.

 Cryptocurrency Staking Insurance

 Staking insurance covers losses from events like hacks.
 So, your crypto holdings are safe even if your staking platform suffers losses.
-There are different staking insurance covers today, which makes it easier to find the best fit.
+There are different stakeholder insurance policies today, which makes it easier to find the best fit.